Sufia Kamal: Early life and family

-Syeda Sufia Begum was born on 20 June 1911, in her maternal home Rahat Manzil in Shayestabad, located in the Backergunge District of Eastern Bengal and Assam.
+Sayyida Sufia Begum was born on 20 June 1911, in her maternal home Rahat Manzil in Shayestabad, located in the Backergunge District of Eastern Bengal and Assam.
 Her paternal family were the zamindars of Shilaur in Brahmanbaria, and they claimed descent from Ali, the fourth Caliph of Islam.
 Whilst she was seven months old, her father Syed Abdul Bari left his job as a lawyer and became a Sufi ascetic, never returning home.
 She was raised by her mother, Sabera Begum, the youngest daughter of Nawab Mir Muazzam Hussain, in Shayestabad.

 Education

-Her education began at the local maktab, where she learnt Arabic.
+Begum's education began at the local maktab, where she learnt Arabic.
 As she grew older, she switched to home education as per the cultural norms.
-Her mother, Sabera Begum, taught her how to read and write in Bengali.
+Her mother taught her how to read and write in Bengali.
 Through home education at the Shayestabad zamindar estates, she gained proficiency in Bengali, Arabic, and Hindustani.
 In 1918, she went to Kolkata with her mother where she came to meet with Begum Rokeya.

 Literary career

-A short story Shainik Badhu which Sufia wrote was published in a local paper in 1923.
+A short story Shainik Badhu which Begum wrote was published in a local paper in 1923.
 In 1925, Sufia met Mahatma Gandhi, which inspired her to wear simple clothing.
 Her first poem, Bashanti (Of Spring), was published in Saogat magazine in 1926.
 In 1931 she became the first Bengali Muslim female to be a member of the Indian Women Federation.
 In 1937, she published her first collection of short stories, Keyar Kanta (Thorns of the Keya Tree).
 Her literary career took off after her first poetry publication.
 Her first book of poems, Sanjher Maya (Evening Enchantment), came out in 1938, bearing a foreword from Kazi Nazrul Islam and attracting praise from Rabindranath Tagore.

 Personal life

 At the age of eleven years, Sufia was married to her maternal cousin Mir Syed Nehal Hossain, a law student and the son of Mir Syed Motahar Hussain of Shayestabad.
-Hossain died in 1932, leaving behind a daughter, Amena Quahhar.
+Hossain died in 1932, leaving behind a daughter, Amena Kahhar (1926–2014).
 Seven years later, Sufia married Kamaluddin Ahmed and subsequently moved to Barisal town.
 Kamal later had two other daughters, Sultana Kamal and Saeeda Kamal, and three sons Shahed Kamal, Shoeb Kamal (who went missing in 1971) and Sajed Kamal.
+Saeeda is an artist.
+Shahed was a journalist and a faculty member of the University of Dhaka.